-It’s funny though, because she sometimes told me not to be insecure.
+What’s funny though, is sometimes she told me not to be insecure.
 I’ve heard that more often.
 That I don’t need to be so insecure.
 The weird thing is, I really don’t think I’m insecure?
 I think I’m actually doing pretty great.
-I told one of my friends that, that I thought it was pretty good I wasn’t insecure in, you know, this whole time and place, and then she said it.
+I told her that, once.
+Then she said it.

 “Tooting your own horn much?”

 My reaction started with a bit of a confused silence.
 I felt that a defensive approach was expected – but…